-A. For over sixteen years, the West Virginia Governor's Office of Economic Opportunity (GOEO) has annually funded the operation of emergency shelter facilities through HUD's Emergency Shelter Grants Program (ESG).
-In 2010, the State allocated \$920,122 in ESG funding to 34 shelters and drop-in centers for those experiencing homelessness or near homeless.
+A. For over seventeen years, the West Virginia Office of Economic Opportunity (OEO) has annually funded the operation of emergency shelter facilities through HUD's Emergency Shelter Grants Program (ESG).
+In 2011, the State allocated \$920,122 in ESG funding to 34 shelters and drop-in centers for those experiencing homelessness or near homeless.
 These shelters and drop-in centers provide not only emergency shelter but transitional housing, permanent housing placement assistance, homeless prevention programs, emergency accommodation vouchers, food pantries, physical and mental health care programs, substance abuse counseling referral and assistance, safe-havens from domestic violence situations, education assistance, life skills tutoring, and HIV/AIDS programs.
-Over the past year, 7,409 persons were served with housing assistance and another 21,308 with non-housing related services.
+Over the past year, 8,070 persons were served with housing assistance and another 22,831 with non-housing related services.